Campaign Branding & Identity

 The case statement is based on the standard formatting requirements for screenplays.
 All body copy is set to this formatting.
 The titles and quotes break away from this on purpose to add some dynamics.

-Formatting grid is shown below.
+Formatting grid is shown to the right.

-In print, the case statement would look very similar to a screenplay.
 The hand drawn edits are inspired by the edits made to the screenplays as the cast and crew work through the story.

 The microsite is static with no vertical scrolling.